Estonia: Law

-The Constitution of Estonia is the fundamental law.
-It is based on five main principles: human dignity, democracy, rule of law, social state, and the Estonian identity.
+The Constitution of Estonia is the fundamental law, establishing the constitutional order based on five principles: human dignity, democracy, rule of law, social state, and the Estonian identity.
 Estonia has a civil law legal system based on the Germanic legal model.
 The court system has a three-level structure.
 The first instance are county courts which handle all criminal and civil cases, and administrative courts which hear complaints about government and local officials, and other public disputes.
 The second instance are district courts which handle appeals about the first instance decisions.
-The Supreme Court is the court of cassation, and conducts constitutional review.
+The Supreme Court is the court of cassation, conducts constitutional review, and has 19 members.
 The judiciary is independent, judges are appointed for life, and can be removed from office only when convicted of a crime.
-The justice system has been rated among the most efficient in the EU by the EU Justice Scoreboard.
+The justice system has been rated among the most efficient in the European Union by the EU Justice Scoreboard.

-Law enforcement is managed by agencies under the Ministry of the Interior.
-The main agency, the Police and Border Guard Board, oversees protection of public order, investigation of criminal activities, and guarding state border, while the Estonian Internal Security Service deals with defence of the constitutional order, protection of national secrets, counterintelligence, counterterrorism, and anti-corruption.
+As of June 2023, gay registered partners and married couples have the right to adopt.
+Gay couples gained the right to marriage in Estonia in 2024.